 To illustrate the whole concept of creating a clean internal linking structure, take a look at this visual overview.

-Both, structural links and contextual links are extremely important for Googlebot and the ranking algorithm to better understand your website and evaluate the authority of individual pages on your website.
+Both structural links and contextual links are extremely important for Googlebot and the ranking algorithm to better understand your website and evaluate the authority of individual pages on your website.

 Choose Descriptive URLs